William Havili: Club career

-Having become a regular starter for Moana Pasifika throughout 2022, Havili was called up to play test rugby for Tonga ahead of their World Cup qualifiers.
+Having become a regular starter for Moana Pasifika throughout 2022, He was called up to play test rugby for Tonga ahead of their World Cup qualifiers.

 Personal life

-Havili was eligible for two nations, New Zealand through birth and Tonga through ancestry.
+Havili was educated at Nelson College from 2014 to 2016.
+He was eligible for two nations, New Zealand through birth and Tonga through ancestry.
+He is also the brother of All Blacks player David Havili.